AndrewJBateman/angular-pwa-eslint/README.md

 * Install dependencies using `npm i`
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* Run `ng build` to build the project.
+* Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
 * Run `ng update` to update Angular
 * Run `npm run lint` to lint app - produces no output at the moment